 Celebrate the 4th of July with the MMF Orchestra!

-Capture the uniquely American spirit with music from Aaron Copland’s Appalachian Spring.
-Listen as Tchaikovsky’s bombastic 1812 Overture, movie music from John Williams, Stars and Stripes, and other patriotic favorites round out a fun evening of orchestral hits sure to please the whole family.
-Plus, rock out to 80s and 90s classic rock, with Michelle Kim on electric violin with the Miami Music Festival Orchestra.
+Capture the uniquely American spirit with our annual July 4th Independence Celebration.
+Celebrate the holiday with Tchaikovsky’s bombastic 1812 Overture, movie music from John Williams, Stars and Stripes, and other patriotic favorites round out a fun evening of orchestral hits sure to please the whole family.

 Conductor- Michael Rossi